ttran1216/Amazon_Survey_Analysis/README.md

 This summary provides a concise interpretation of the dataset, highlighting key trends in Amazon shopping behavior based on demographic factors and life changes.

+## Code

+This repository contains one Malloy code file:

+- [`amazon_transaction.malloynb`](amazon_transaction.malloynb), performs the analysis on Amazon purchase data, exploring spending patterns, shopping frequency, and the impact of major life changes on consumer behavior.

 ## Data Sources
 The dataset consists of the following files: